Let’s say you have to go into the hospital for surgery.

 Would you rather have a doctor with experience, or would you rather be your doctor’s very first surgery?
 Ok, that’s easy – you’d want the veteran.
 But now imagine that your doctor could rehearse – say the day before you go into the operating room?
 Even better, yes?

 Now let’s make it better still.
 Imagine that your doctor can rehearse on you.
 Well, “you” – because what your doctor would be using, is a model of your heart, say.
 But a model of your actual heart – not a generic heart from the supply room shelf.

 That’s possible now, thanks to high-tech polymers and 3-D printing.
-(Petrochemicals are used to make the polymers, or plastics.
+(The petrochemical propylene, and acrylics, are used to make the polymers.
 The 3D printer turns those plastics into replica hearts, or other parts of our bodies.)